wdlingit/maccu/DB_from_DEE2.md

 columbia (efo_0005147)  75
 wassilewskija   69
 ```
 We intended to save the tab-delimited text file with extension `.xls` because it is convenient to do the next *manual* curation step by using Excel.
 By importing `ecotype0.xls` into Excel, we added one more column named `col0` for identifying those `ecotype` values that should be refering to arabidopsis col-0 ecotype.
 Here, Excel formulas like FIND can be used for some quick and inaccurate identification.
 No matter how, a manual confirmation is needed.
 In the following example, it was shown that ecotype col-0 could be recorded under attribute `ecotype` with values like `col-0`, `columbia`, `col-0 (efo_0005148)`, `col-0 (cs70000)`, ... and many others.
-Note that the *last* column `col0` contains only two values: `TRUE` and `FALSE`.
+Note that the *last* column `col0` contains values of `TRUE` and `FALSE`.

 ![Excel editing of ecotype0.xls](https://github.com/wdlingit/maccu/blob/main/pic/ecotype0_excel.png)